-- A queue manager is created as a set of information that describes the queue manager's original basic configuration. - This information is held in the MQe registry (Note: on Windows® systems this is not the Windows registry). - On your device, an application can now start that queue manager, and it runs as long as the application runs.
+- A queue manager is created as a set of information that describes the queue manager's original basic configuration. - This information is held in the MQe registry (Note: on Windows systems this is not the Windows registry). - On your device, an application can now start that queue manager, and it runs as long as the application runs.
 When the application stops, the queue manager stops. - When a queue manager is running it can be extensively configured and reconfigured by sending it MQe administration messages, (which also update the information in the registry).
-Typically you generate these messages with the administrative tools MQe_Script and MQe_Explorer. - On your server, you can write an application that runs the queue manager.
-This application can then run constantly, allowing client queue managers to send messages as required.
-On a Windows system, it is possible to run a queue manager application as a service so that it runs every time the computer is started.
+Typically you generate these messages with the administrative tools MQe_Script and MQe_Explorer.

+• On your server, you could arrange a small application that runs the queue manager and that is left constantly running, while your main applications come and go, servicing the messages.
+Further, the queue manager application could run under a service so that it runs every time the computer is booted.